remne/p1ib/README.md

 Does not work on:
 - ISKRA AM550 (E.on) - E.on cannot activate the P1 port on this meter.
 - Kamstrup OMNIPOWER - p1ib can be modified to work with this meter, however, not recommended.
-OMNIPOWERs P1 port is not compliant with the standard.
+OMNIPOWERs P1 port is not compliant with the P1-standard.

 ### Note on Aidon meters
 Aidon meters comes in two flavors, where recently updated meters use Mode-D and older ones Mode-E protocol.
 If you dont get any data in the dashboard, change power meter mode in the settings menu.